xythink/SAME/README.md

 # SAME
-Official code for the AAAI-2024 paper "[SAME: Sample Reconstruction Against Model Extraction Attacks](https://arxiv.org/abs/2312.10578)".
+Official code for the AAAI-2024 paper "[SAME: Sample Reconstruction against Model Extraction Attacks](https://arxiv.org/abs/2312.10578)".

 We will release our code soon.